agilbert1412/Archipelago.Gifting.Net/README.md

 The result will be a dictionary of GUIDs and gifts (`Dicionary<Guid, Gift>`), with the entire content of the giftbox.

 You have the responsibility to clean your giftbox yourself once your client has processed the gifts.
-You can either use `GetAllGiftsAndEmptyGiftbox` to get gifts and immediately empty the giftbox, or if you need to do validation before deleting the content, you can use `CheckGiftBox` and `EmptyGiftBox` separately so you can do what you need between the calls.
+You can either use `GetAllGiftsAndEmptyGiftbox` to get gifts and immediately empty the giftbox, or if you need to do validation before deleting the content, you can use `CheckGiftBox` and `RemoveGiftsFromGiftBox` separately so you can do what you need between the calls.
 You can also remove gifts one by one using `RemoveGiftFromGiftBox` if you prefer.

 It is also possible to never empty your giftbox, and keep a local list of processed gift IDs to distinguish between new gifts and old ones.
 This method is not recommended.